 Pros: Arguably the most trustworthy VPN whose transparency should satisfy even the most paranoid demographic.
 Nearly unrivaled value for money – on Windows and beyond.

 Cons: Mostly average network performance.
-UI design philosophy taken straight out of a boomer-themed nightmare.
+UI design philosophy took straight out of a boomer-themed nightmare.

 The Second Best VPN for Windows: NordVPN

 Pros: Near-flawless video streaming and content unblocking capabilities.
-Highly functional interface that manages to look decent.
-Enormous server network makes up for smaller annoyances.
-Aggressive pricing greatly contributes to overall competitiveness of Windows VPNs.
+The highly functional interface manages to look decent.
+An enormous server network makes up for smaller annoyances.
+Aggressive pricing greatly contributes to the overall competitiveness of Windows VPNs.

 Cons: Smaller annoyances and bugs becoming more numerous on Windows due to mobile focus.
 Continued lack of port forwarding support makes it the worst Windows VPN for torrenting among industry leaders.
 This security blunder happened quite recently (NordVPN breach).